What Does Car Insurance Cover During a Hurricane?

 Evacuate first, claim second.
 Never put yourself in danger to document your vehicle.
 Once you're safe and the storm has passed, follow these steps:

-- Document all damage with detailed photos and video from every angle
+- Document all damage with detailed photos and video from every angle, including the VIN, license plate, and surrounding storm evidence

-- Note the date, time, and specific damage — be thorough and specific
+- Note the date, time, and specific damage — create an inventory including engine, electrical systems, and upholstery

-- Contact your insurer promptly — ideally within 24–72 hours (check your policy for deadlines)
+- Contact your insurer promptly — ideally within 24–72 hours via their 24/7 hotline, app, or online portal (check your policy for deadlines)

 - Provide documentation: photos, policy number, VIN, vehicle registration, and a written damage description